Charleston Roof Help

 Flashing-related warning signs

-• Leak near a chimney or vent stack
+• Leak that keeps appearing near a chimney or vent stack

 • Past patching near flashing did not hold